-Belgium's Pairi Daiza wildlife park is now home to the world's largest wooden solar carport, constructed by Perpetum Energy.
-The carport, with a capacity of 40 MW, involved a total investment of €40 million.
+Belgium's Pairi Daiza wildlife park is now home to the world's largest wooden solar carport, which was constructed by Perpetum Energy.
+The carport which has a capacity of 40 MW involved a total investment of €40 million.

 The World's Largest Wooden Solar Carport

-Pairi Daiza, a prominent wildlife park in Belgium, now boasts the world's largest wooden solar carport, developed by Belgian energy company Perpetum Energy.
+Pairi Daiza now boasts the world's largest wooden solar carport, which was developed by Belgian energy company Perpetum Energy.
 Located in Brugelette, Hainaut, this privately owned zoo and botanical garden now features a 40 MW solar carport.
 The construction of this expansive renewable energy project required an investment of €40 million ($43 million), showcasing a substantial commitment to sustainability and innovative energy solutions.

 Made from class 4 Douglas fir sourced from the Ardennes and certified by PEFC for sustainable forest management, the €40 million project covers an area of 200,000 square meters.
-It includes 93,786 photovoltaic panels, such as Chinese Longi and Canadian Solar TOPCon bi-facial models, which together produce 40 MWp of power.
-Annually, these panels generate 39,800 MWh of green energy, enough to power 11,350 homes.
+It includes 93,786 photovoltaic panels, which together produce 40 MWp of power.
+Annually, these panels generate 39,800 MWh of green energy which enough to power 11,350 homes.

 Exporting Solar Energy Surplus to the Grid